greg-raven/Impeachment-Chronicles/_posts/2025-01-29-trump-caused-midair-collision.md

 - Aaron Rupar
 ---

-headlines from a week ago as an incident near DCA appears to be the deadliest aviation disaster in the US since 9/11
+headlines from a week ago as an incident near DCA appears to be the deadliest aviation disaster in the U.S. since 9/11

 https://huffpost.com/entry/trump-aviation-safety-tsa-coast-guard_n_67912023e4b039fc12780c73